 You may have heard of the term “restaurant POS” but what does that mean exactly?
+And how does a restaurant POS system work?

-- What is a restaurant POS is
+- What is a restaurant POS?

-- What the benefits of a restaurant POS are
+- The benefits of a restaurant POS

-What is a restaurant POS?
+What is a restaurant POS system?

 Many traditional table service restaurants have a physical cash register somewhere in the establishment (usually near the bar or entrance) — the area surrounding that cash register is the point of sale.
 Patrons can exchange physical cash or pay via credit card or smart wallet, and exchange money for your restaurant’s service.